olcf/olcf-user-docs/services_and_applications/slate/networking/port_forwarding.rst

 You will be forwarded to any of the pods matched by the service or deployment.

-Furthermore, this doesn't only work for http traffic.
+Furthermore, this doesn't only work for HTTP traffic.
 You could also access other exposed services such as databases.

 For instance, if you have a mongoDB instance running on port 27017 with a deployment named ``mongodb``\ , you could run ``oc port-forward deployment/mongodb 7777:27017``.
 Now you can simply run ``mongo --port 7777`` (assuming you have the ``mongo`` client installed on your local machine) and have access to your mongodb instance in the cluster, as if it were running on your local machine.